 There are 11 counties and two Mutual Aid Regions I and VI, within the Southern Administration Region.
 Within the region there are 226 incorporated cities that include two nuclear plants.
 The total population of all cities and counties in the Southern Region is approximately 21,648,506.

-For a list of all counties and contact information, visit the California State Association of Counties here.
+Click 'county profiles' for a list of all counties and contact information, or visit the California State Association of Counties.